reeselevine/Android-Vulkan-Memory-Model-Testing/README.md

 # Android Vulkan Memory Model Testing
-This app is focused on using litmus tests to showcase the allowed behaiovrs on Vulkan memory model on Android devices.
+This app is focused on using litmus tests to showcase the allowed behaviors on Vulkan memory model on Android devices.
 This work is originated from [WebGPU Memory Model Testing](https://gpuharbor.ucsc.edu/webgpu-mem-testing/).

 ## Requirement
 This app is required to be run on devices with 8.0+ and GPU that supports Vulkan 1.1.